epicfilemcnulty/lilush/README.md

 ---

-Secondly, *lilush* is a powerful and versatile Linux shell, that provides a sleek interface with a bunch of handy prompts, smart history search, completions & predictions, and a variety of built-in modes that allow users to switch between shell, Lua CLI interpreter, LLM CLI interface, and more.
+Secondly, to illustrate what can be built with the bundled modules, *Lilush* includes a powerful and versatile Linux shell, easily extendable, themable and customizable, that provides a sleek interface with a bunch of handy prompts, smart history search, completions & predictions, and what not.

 ## Status

 Currently it’s in beta state, so beware and use at your own risk.

-[^1]: Well, not yet.
+[^1]: Well, not yet automatically.
 And it really depends.
 But still.